SkyzoNams/OnChain-Events-Listener/README.md

 # Overview
-The purpose of this exercise is to handle Transfer events from the The Doge NFT: DOG Token contract (0xBAac2B4491727D78D2b78815144570b9f2Fe8899).
+The purpose of this exercise is to handle Transfer events from the ([The Doge NFT: DOG Token](https://etherscan.io/address/0xbaac2b4491727d78d2b78815144570b9f2fe8899))contract.

 A Python program has been implemented in order to index the Transfer events and store the user balance.